 The U.S. Bureau of Labor Statistics (BLS) reports that the national average income for medical assistants is generally $37,190, or around $18 per hour.
 These figures depend on various factors such as job location, experience, level of education, and certification.

-Medical assistants with certifications also earn more, by nearly 10%, than non-certified medical assistants.
+Certified medical assistants also earn more, by nearly 10%, than non-certified medical assistants.
 You can be expected to be paid even more if you also obtain extra certifications such as phlebotomy.

 Even though no government data is available for travel medical assistants, some job board sites report that they make nearly 20% more than non-traveling medical assistants.

-The job outlook for medical assistants, in general, also looks pretty positive.
+Medical assistant job outlook, in general, also looks pretty positive.
 The BLS also further reported that the job growth for medical assistants was expected to rise by 16% by the year 2031.
 This makes traveling medical assistant an ideal career to pursue.

 Read more on Certified Medical Assistant Salary